-6.2.1 DETERMINE TRANSFORMATION AT WATER LEVEL STATIONS
+5.4.1 DETERMINE TRANSFORMATION AT WATER LEVEL STATIONS

-The most straightforward way of connecting existing datum surfaces to the seamless datum is to determine separate, discrete transformation parameters for each of them.
-If GPS is to be used to determine the parameters, then the vertical reference points (benchmarks) associated with each Chart Datum must be occupied by a GPS receiver, to determine the height difference of that Chart Datum with respect to the seamless vertical-reference surface.
+The most straightforward starting point in connecting existing vertical-reference surfaces to the seamless datum is to determine separate transformation parameters for each of the discrete reference stations which are used to determine the existing datum surfaces.
+If GPS is to be used to determine the parameters, then the benchmarks associated with each Chart Datum reference station must be occupied by a GPS receiver, to determine the height difference of that Chart Datum with respect to the seamless vertical-reference surface.